moliver28/research-handbook/content/handbook/marketing/digital-experience/engineering/code-review.md

 4. Deployment Steps
    * Detail the deployment process, including any scripts, commands, or configurations needed.
    * Mention any dependencies or services that need to be updated or restarted.
-   * Indicate if there are any database migrations, and how to run them safely.
 5. QA and Verification
-   * Outline the QA process, specifying which environments (e.g., staging, pre-production) will be used for validation.
+   * Outline the QA process, specifying which environments (e.g., local, review app, production) will be used for validation.
    * List key scenarios and edge cases to be tested, including expected results.
-   * Include any known limitations or potential issues for the QA team to be aware of.
 6. Post-Deployment Validation
    * Provide a plan for validating the changes in the production environment post-deployment.
    * Include any monitoring or logging to watch for potential issues.